Sonir/Blog/Published 2026-06-17

 What’s a one-time purchase alternative to Decibel X?

 For something cheap, SpectrumView is an inexpensive one-time buy.
 For something more serious, AudioTools has a paid-once base (extra modules are IAP).
 If a desktop is fine, REW is free.
-If you want real measurement depth on a phone, Sonir keeps base measurement free and charges only for the deeper bands.
+If you want real measurement depth on a phone, Sonir is free outright — no in-app purchases, no subscription.

 I hate subscriptions but still want measurement depth